-Create signage and print media such as brochures and flyers to distribute throughout the community.

-Advertise in newspapers other forms of media including the Durham Herald Sun and the Raleigh News and Observer.

-Create a promotional video that describes the mission and vision of the school to be distributed via social media.

-Hold frequent "open house" meetings to discuss the progress of the school's foundation and to orient the school community with schools purpose and goals.

-Distribute t-shirts and other branded items to develop name recognition and familiarity.
+- Create signage and print media such as brochures and flyers to distribute throughout the community. - Advertise in the local newspapers and print media including the Sanford Herald. - Create a promotional video that describes the mission and vision of the school to be distributed via social media. - Hold frequent "open house" meetings to discuss the progress of the school's foundation and to orient the school community with school's purpose and goals. - Distribute t-shirts and other branded items to develop name recognition and familiarity.

-In all of ALA's marketing strategies our goal will be to communicate our schools mission and commitment to educational excellence.
+In all of ALA's marketing strategies our goal will be to communicate our school's mission and commitment to educational excellence.
 We will attempt many grassroots marketing efforts to ingrain ourselves in the community we intend to serve.